mxc-commons/znd-servicemanager/README.md

 ## Benchmark Comparisons

-0.2.0 readyness: Updated benchmarks for new releas 0.2.0.
-Some benchmarks dealing with abstract factories show immense performance decreases now.
+0.2.0 Some benchmarks dealing with abstract factories show immense performance decreases now.
 Rationale behind that is, that we dropped the behaviour to instantiate all abstract factories on startup.
 Abstract factories and initializers are instantiated when needed now.
 The overhead of instantiating abstract factories and initializers now gets measured.
 We marked the benchmarks involved with a (*) below.

         $ vendor\bin\phpbench report --file=..\master.all.xml --file=..\all.020.xml --report="compare"